SzymonRojek/sm-dashboard-theme-switcher/readme.md

 - manually switching the mode between light/dark (smooth transition);
 - when the page has been reloaded manually chosen mode has to stay the same;
 - use the **sessionStorage** (when the session is finished then as a default will be theme chosen by the user in the "system preferences")
+- added animation updating total followers and social media in the main section;

 **Conclusion:**
 This is my first project with the Tailwindcss framework.
 I have enjoyed so I would like to expand my knowledge in this area.